Theory of religious economy: Strict regulations to enforce strong ties

-Strict Churches are prevalent in the US and around the world and while people still question and debate their ascent, their ties are characteristically defined as being strong within the group with few weak ties branching outside to other groups.
+Strict churches are prevalent in the US and around the world, and they are characterized by strong ties within the group with few weak ties branching outside to other groups.
 Strict churches arise from strict doctrines and can be in many forms such as large churches, sects, or cults but are not limited to these.
 Churches are most often known for their “cosmopolitan networks, while sects tend to consist of intense local networks,” while this may be true for “unstrict” doctrines this is not always the case for strict doctrines.
 Strong doctrines can arise from certain sects as various religions have done such as Orthodox Judaism, Islam, certain denominations of Christianity, or can include rather smaller cults or small sects.
 What all strong doctrines employ though, are formal controls to discourage free riding within the group and to keep the church strong and together.
 These controls can vary from church to church but all serve the same purpose of keeping group solidarity.

 As commonly seen strict churches employ various means of keeping their ties in their church strong while limiting excessive access to other groups such as dress code, eating habits, and rituals that prevent mixing with other groups.
 The implication of these, “strict demands ‘strengthen’ a church in three ways; they raise overall levels of commitment, they increase average rates of participation, and they enhance the net benefits of membership.”
 Complying with these demands prevent the members of a church from free loading within the group and promote group solidarity.
 The strict rules that govern and regulate a church actually help and promote the strength of the ties within the group.
 Those who don't comply with these strictures are screened out leaving only those who do comply and comply earnestly.”
 These strict doctrines and regulations serve to keep the church strong and together while screening out members that may actually harm the church unintentionally by being free loaders within the group.